-Â Never let a p vehicle is mo passenger hold a chil d on his cannot i or her la protect f ap while the child the from in a collision passenger Curricov p1000000 ( ine enne 110111
+Never let a passenger hold a child on his or her lap while the vehicle is moving.
+The passenger cannot protect the child from injury in a collision.

 All occupants of the vehicle, including the driver, should always properly wear their safety belts, even when an air bag (SRS) is provided.